mi4mac/docker/README.md

 Docker Connector Summary

 Overview
-The Docker Connector v1.3.0 is a comprehensive FortiSOAR connector that provides full integration with the Docker Engine API.
-It enables FortiSOAR to interact with Docker containers, images, networks, and volumes through a robust set of 50+ operations with enhanced validation and error handling.
+The Docker Connector v2.0.0 is a comprehensive FortiSOAR 7.6.4 connector that provides full integration with the Docker Engine API.
+It enables FortiSOAR to interact with Docker containers, images, networks, and volumes through a robust set of operations with enhanced validation, error handling, and configuration aligned to FortiSOAR best practices.

 Architecture & Structure